SadaanTahir/Machine-Learning-EE-535/README.md

-# Machine-Learning-EE-535
+# MP6: Transformers for Language Modeling
-The branches attached to this are some of the relatively minor projects I completed as part of my Machine Learning course at LUMS during my undergraduate.
-The python notebook file (.ipynb) for each of these projects contains all the code and info about the respective project.
+In this notebook, I will be implementing a 'Transformer' model, namely `CheapGPT`, from scratch.
+The python notebook MP6.ipynb will detail all of this.